Written by Arthur Hailey, Michael Scheff, David Spector, H.A.L. Craig, & Charles Kuenstle

 The other big problem comes with how the powers that be decide to rescue the trapped passengers.
 They’re going to slip several wide bands around the bottom of the plane and attach floats to each end, thereby lifting the plane up to the surface.

 A plane filled with air won’t float, but a few balloons filled with air will now force a plane half-filled with water (from the various small leaks and from the pilot’s opening a hatch to get out and signal their location) to the surface?
-Since when does the Navy – whom I would expect would be fairly knowledgeable in rescue efforts of planes in the oceans since they’ve probably had to do this a few times, albeit on a smaller scale – take orders form George Kennedy?
+Since when does the Navy – whom I would expect would be fairly knowledgeable in rescue efforts of planes in the oceans since they’ve probably had to do this a few times, albeit on a smaller scale – take orders from George Kennedy?
 For no reason that’s ever explained, Kennedy’s here again as Joe Patroni from the first two Airport films, something that makes no sense whatsoever.
 But here he comes, barking orders, and the Navy just falls into line behind him.

 I can’t imagine what the actors and actresses who agreed to do this film were thinking, except that they must have been paid very good money for this travesty.
 Decent performances are turned in by the majority of the actors and actresses; the problem is the material they were given.